Kenza-AI/sagify/docs/index.md

 ### Step 1: Create a Superwise Account

-Go to [Superwise](https://portal.superwise.ai) and click the Account button to create an account.
+Go to [Superwise](https://portal.superwise.ai) and click the signup button to create an account.
 Using the free tier, you can monitor up to three models.

-### Step 2: Create a model at Superwise.aiAdd your model
+### Step 2: Create a model at Superwise.
+Add your model

 You can use the Superwise SDK to create the model.
-Click User profile and then select Personal tokens to create an access token on the Superwise dashboard.
+To use the SDK you should [generate tokens](https://docs.superwise.ai/docs/authentication).

 ### Step 3: Initialize sagify